github/docs/content/get-started/quickstart/hello-world.md

 In this final step, you will merge your `readme-edits` branch into the `main` branch.
 After you merge your pull request, the changes on your `readme-edits` branch will be incorporated into `main`.

 Sometimes, a pull request may introduce changes to code that conflict with the existing code on `main`.
-If there are any conflicts, {% data variables.product.product_name %} will alert you about the conflicting code and prevent merging until the conflicts are resolved.
+If there are any conflicts, GitHub will alert you about the conflicting code and prevent merging until the conflicts are resolved.
 You can make a commit that resolves the conflicts or use comments in the pull request to discuss the conflicts with your team members.

 In this walk-through, you should not have any conflicts, so you are ready to merge your branch into the main branch.